Submission Procedure

 6. Contributions

-When reviewing the paper, you may also input any specific comments on any of these criteria.
-Anyway, you must input general comments of a minimum of 150 words in the general comments field, characterizing your review and offering support and guidance to the author(s).
+When reviewing papers, you may also input any specific comments on any of these criteria.
+Anyway, you must input comments of a minimum of 150 words in the general comments field, offering support and guidance to the author(s).
 An overall grade will automatically be computed by the system.
 Your comments are anonymous, but will be released to the authors.